Eating Disorders & Co-Occurring Psychiatric Disorders (Dual Diagnosis)

 In a depressive episode, food might be used as a coping mechanism, bingeing to stimulate dopamine release in the brain and eating past the point of fullness to prolong this feeling.

-Post-traumatic stress disorder (PTSD) is an anxiety disorder that can develop after experiencing or witnessing a traumatic event, such as:
+Post-traumatic stress disorder (PTSD) can develop after experiencing or witnessing a traumatic event, such as:2

 - Combat